SciML/DiffEqDocs.jl/docs/src/analysis/sensitivity.md

   its higher order interpolation then this is by default disabled.
 * `quad`: Use Gauss-Kronrod quadrature to integrate the adjoint sensitivity integral.
-Disabling it can decrease memory usage but increase computation time.
+Disabling it can decrease memory usage but increase computation time, since post-solution quadrature can be more accurate with less points using the continuous function.
 Default is `true`.
 * `backsolve`: Solve the differential equation backward to get the past values.
-  Note that for chaotic or non-reversible systems, enabling this option can lead to wildly incorrect results.
+  Note that for chaotic or non-reversible systems, such as though that solve to a steady state, enabling this option can lead to wildly incorrect results.
   Enabling it can decrease memory usage but increase computation time.
 When it is set to `true`, `quad` will be automatically set to `false`.
 Default is `false`.
 * `autodiff`: Use automatic differentiation in the internal sensitivity algorithm computations.
+This is the only option that is passed, this will flip `autojacvec` to false, since that requires reverse-mode AD, and thus finite differencing for the full Jacobian will be used.
 Default is `true`.
-* `chunk_size`: Chunk size for forward mode differentiation.
-Default is `0` for automatic.
+* `chunk_size`: Chunk size for forward mode differentiation if full Jacobians are built (`autojacvec=false` and `autodiff=true`).
+Default is `0` for automatic choice of chunk size.
-* `autojacvec`: Calculate Jacobian-vector (local sensitivity analysis) or vector-Jacobian (adjoint sensitivity analysis) product via automatic differentiation with special seeding.
-Default is `true` if `autodiff` is true.
+* `autojacvec`: Calculate the vector-Jacobian (adjoint sensitivity analysis) product via automatic differentiation with special seeding.
+Due to being a `vjp` function, this option requires using automatic differentiation, currently implemented with Tracker.jl.
+Default is `true` if `autodiff` is true, and otherwise is false.
+If `autojacvec=false`, then a full Jacobian has to be computed, and this will default to using a `f.jac` function provided by the user from the problem of the forward pass.
+  Otherwise, if `autodiff=true` then it will use forward-mode AD for the Jacobian, otherwise it will fall back to using a numerical approximation to the Jacobian.

+A way to understand these options at a higher level is as follows:

+* For the choice of the overall sensitivity calculation algorithm, using interpolation is preferred if the `sol` is continuous.
+Otherwise it will use checkpointed adjoints by default if the user passes in a `sol` without a good interpolation.
+Using `backsolve` is unstable except in specific conditions, and thus is only used when chosen by the user.
+* In any of these cases `quad=false` is the default, which enlarges the ODE system to calculate the integral simultaniously to the ODE solution.
+This reduces the memory cost, though in some cases solving the reverse problem with a continuous solution and then using QuadGK.jl to perform the quadrature can use less reverse-pass points and thus decrease the computation time, though this is rare when the number of parameters is large.
+* Using automatic differentiation everywhere is the preferred default.
+This means the `vjp` will be performed using reverse-mode AD with Tracker.jl and no Jacobian will be formed.
+  If `autodiff=false`, then `autojacvec=false` is set since it assumes that user function is not compatible with any automatic differentiation.
+In this case, if a user-defined Jacobian function exists, this will be used.
+Otherwise this means that the `vjp` will be computed by forming the Jacobian with finite differences and then doing the matrix-vector product.
+As an intermediate option, one can set `autodiff=true` with `autojacvec=false` to compute the Jacobian with forward-mode AD and then perform the vector-Jacobian product using that matrix.

 #### Example discrete adjoints on a cost function